jrte/ribose/README.md

   (null* interval*)* @ (((a2 - NL)$(0,0))* (NL, nl)*)*
 );
 ```
 Nullification can be applied similarly to subpatterns to effect fine-grained context-sensitive error handling.
-The technique of flattening a transducer pattern and  transforming it with an editor pattern while projecting the result back onto the original tapes can be applied in many other ways.
+The general technique of flattening a transducer pattern and  transforming it with an editor pattern while projecting the result back onto the original tapes can be applied in many other ways.
 Like [CRISPR](https://www.newscientist.com/definition/what-is-crispr/) in genetics, it can be used to inject new behaviors or alter existing behaviors in existing transducer patterns.
+The `null` expression above presents this technique but its application here is superfluous; the same result can be expressed more succinctly as shown in the next example.
 ## Resolving Ambiguous Inputs (Classification)
 It is sometimes necessary to look ahead in the input, without effect, to syntactically validate a prospective feature or resolve an ambiguous pattern before selecting a course of action.
 The snippet below, from the `LinuxKernelStrict` transducer in the ribose test suite, demonstrates this using the built-in `mark` and `reset` effectors.
 The _`header`_ and _`capture`_ subpatterns, referenced but not shown here, effect field extraction from iptables messages in Linux kernel logs.
 ```